-2.3.1 Main Power Indicator
+2.3.1 Main Power Indicator (red)

-The MAIN POWER indicator must be lit to make sure facility power is provided to the furnace.
+The red MAIN POWER indicator must be lit to make sure facility power is provided to the furnace and the furnace disconnect switch has been energized.

 2.3.2 Process Gas Pressure

 Assure that clean dry compressed process gas is supplied to the furnace at a minimum of 4.8 bar (70 psig).
 Compressed gas must be delivered to the furnace walls, exit stack venturi and belt tensioners for proper operation of the furnace.
 If furnace is supplied with Auto Gas Shutoff feature, process gas will flow when Furnace Power ON is pressed.